omgnetwork/dev-portal/docs/blockchain-design.md

 ## Overview
 This page describes the blockchain (consensus) design used by the first iteration of OmiseGO Plasma-based implementation.
-This design is a modified version of Minimal Viable Plasma design.
+This design is a modified version of [Minimal Viable Plasma design](https://ethresear.ch/t/minimal-viable-plasma/426).

-This content assumes that you have prior knowledge of Ethereum and general familiarity with Plasma.
+> This content assumes that you have prior knowledge of Ethereum and general familiarity with Plasma.

 ### Tesuji Plasma architecture
-Tesuji Plasma's architecture allows cheaper transactions, with higher throughput, without sacrificing security.
-Users make transactions on a ChildChain, which derives its security from a RootChain.
+Tesuji Plasma's architecture allows cheaper transactions and higher throughput, without sacrificing security.
+Users make transactions on a child chain that derives its security from a root chain.

-ChildChain refers to a blockchain that coalesces multiple transactions into a child chain block, compacting them into a single, cheap transaction on a root chain.
+Child chain refers to a blockchain that coalesces multiple transactions into a child chain block, compacting them into a single, cheap transaction on a root chain.
 OmiseGO's root chain is the Ethereum blockchain.